SharePoint

 Source: Centers for Disease Control and Prevention

+As a result of developing resistance, drug-resistant microorganisms no longer respond to antimicrobial medicines.
+This makes the infections they cause harder to treat, increasing the risk of more severe illness and even death.
 With new resistance mechanisms emerging and spreading globally, AMR threatens our ability to prevent and treat an ever-increasing range of infections caused by bacteria, parasites, viruses and fungi.
-Without effective antimicrobials for prevention and treatment of infections, medical procedures (from transplants, disease management to surgeries) can become life-threatening.
-Around the world, this has resulted in more complex treatments, longer hospital stays, higher medical costs, severe illness and even death.
+Without effective antimicrobials for prevention and treatment of infections, medical procedures (from transplants, chemotherapy to surgeries) can become life-threatening.
+Around the world, healthcare systems are increasingly being put at risk.

 [WHO 2017] infographic_antibiotics-misuse.png